CareCru/cc-analytics-wiki/Production.md

 </details>

 ### Expected Production
-`The sum of all production which was delivered as well as estimates of all of the upcoming production to yet be performed.
-Production occurring on the current day is captured only as an estimate of what is to be performed.`
+The sum of all production which was delivered as well as estimates of all of the upcoming production to yet be performed.
+Production occurring on the current day is captured only as an estimate of what is to be performed.

 `Note that missed appointments are included`

-See below for a list of refined variations of this metric.

 <details>